ayushskmaurya/Backup-System/Python-Web-Application/README.md

 	pip install -r requirements.txt
 	```

+2. Change HOST as per your requirement in the base.py file.

-2. Run the following command to start the application:
+3. Run the following command to start the application:
 	```
 	python app.py
 	```